Have a Plan – Define Your Signs and Symptoms, What Impact Are They Having on Your Life?

 • Full Blood Count – Testosterone stimulates erythropoiesis (i.e. production of red blood cells).
 This can increase the viscosity of the blood, increasing the chances of clotting.
 A raised haematocrit (>54%) is a contraindication to Testosterone Replacement Therapy.

-• Sex Hormone Binding Globulin – This protein binds to testosterone rendering it ineffective.
-You need this level to calculate your free testosterone.
+• Sex Hormone Binding Globulin – This is an important glycoprotein binds that binds to testosterone, oestradiol and dihydrotestosterone, to help facilitate the primary role of these androgens, growth and repair.
+You need this parameter to calculate your free testosterone.

 • Free Testosterone – This is a measure of your bioavailable testosterone.
 It is a more accurate marker of your current usable testosterone level.

-Ask to be referred to an ENDOCRINOLOGIST or see a private TRT DOCTOR
+Ask to be Referred to an ENDOCRINOLOGIST or See a Private Doctor Who Specialises in TRT

-• How do you monitor me?
+• How Would You Monitor Me?
 The answer should be through regular blood tests and regular review with the doctor responsible for your care.